ericcurtin/ocicp/README.md

 # ocicp

 A minimal command-line utility for pushing and pulling files to and from OCI-compatible registries using [skopeo](https://github.com/containers/skopeo).
-This tool packages one or more files as a Docker-compatible OCI image layer and uploads or downloads them directly from a registry.
+This tool packages one or more files as an OCI image layer and uploads or downloads them directly from a registry.

 ## Features